N3RDIUM/old-dotfiles/README.md

 ░▒▓███████▓▒░ ░▒▓██████▓▒░  ░▒▓█▓▒░  ░▒▓███████▓▒░
 ```

 These are my legendary WIP dotfiles (they will prlly be maintained forever!).
+I use the 'Nord' color palette.
 They're managed with GNU's `stow` utility.

 # Screenshots